charlesclz03/flowforge/DOCS/phases/PHASE_7_COMPLETE.md

 ## 4. Final Status

-With Phase 7 complete, **FlowForge V1.1.0 is 100% certified**.
+With Phase 7 complete, **Freestyla V1.1.0 is 100% certified**.
 All requirements from "The Bible" have been verified and marked as complete.

 ## 5. Next Steps